mooreniemi/Transbucket_Rails/README.md

 For your ease, use `rake test_users:create` to create a user and an admin.
 Both will have the password "password".
 The usernames should output to console.

 # run environments

+Staging and production both deploy and depend on [heroku](https://heroku.com/).
+You should grab their [cli](https://devcenter.heroku.com/articles/using-the-cli).
+These instructions assume you've set it up.

 ## local

 To run locally, I use `rails s -p 3003` (because I am often running servers on other ports).
-Then navigate to localhost:3003 to browse.
+Then navigate to [localhost:3003](http://localhost:3000/) to browse.
+You can also just run it without specifiying the port.

 ## [staging](https://dashboard-preview.heroku.com/apps/transbucket-staging)

-Staging and local both deploy and depend on [heroku](https://heroku.com/).

 Deploying a branch to [staging](https://transbucket-staging.herokuapp.com/):